-The size of the generator depends on the size of the refrigerator and freezer, but it is better if you find a generator with more than 1500 watts of power because both freezer and refrigerator require around 1000 watts, but again it also depends on the size of the refrigerator and freezer:
+The size of the generator depends on the size of the refrigerator and freezer.
+Still, it is better if you find a generator with more than 1500 watts of power because both freezer and refrigerator require around 1000 watts.
+Still, again it also depends on the size of the refrigerator and freezer:

 - Mini Refrigerator and Freezer: 1000 – 1500 Watt Generator